scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 extension (ls: List[Try[String]]) def collectSucceeded: List[String] =
   ls.collect { case Success(x) => x }
 ```
-To remember the syntax, remark how `collectSucceeded` follows the object on which it will be available: `ls.collectSucceeded`.
+To remember the syntax, notice how `collectSucceeded` follows the object on which it will be available: `ls.collectSucceeded`.
-Note that extension methods can have type parameters as well:
+Extension methods can have type parameters as well:

 ```scala
 extension[A] (ls: List[Try[A]]) def collectSucceeded: List[A] =